 - (i) To formulate and recommend to the Board, a CSR Policy which shall indicate the activities to be undertaken by the company as specified in Schedule VII of the Companies Act, 2013. - (ii) To recommend the amount of expenditure to be incurred on the CSR and to monitor the Corporate Social Responsibility Policy of the company from time to time.

 b.
-Composition of the Corporate Social Responsibility Committee
+Composition of the Corporate Social Responsibility Committee c.
+Changes in the Corporate Social Responsibility Committee during the year:

 The following Directors are members of the Committee as on March 31, 2021: